Martin Truex Jr.

 Martin Lee Truex Jr. (born June 29, 1980) is an American semi-retired professional stock car racing driver.
-He last competed part-time in the NASCAR Cup Series, driving the No. 56 Toyota Camry XSE for Tricon Garage.
+He last competed in the NASCAR Cup Series, driving the No. 56 Toyota Camry XSE for Tricon Garage.
 He is the 2017 NASCAR Cup Series champion and a two-time Xfinity Series champion, having won two consecutive championships in 2004 and 2005.

 Many members of Truex Jr.'s family are current or retired NASCAR drivers.
-His younger brother Ryan competes part-time in the NASCAR Xfinity Series for JGR, and is a two-time consecutive champion in what is now known as the ARCA Menards Series East.
-His late father Martin Sr. competed full-time in the East Series in the 1990s.
+His younger brother Ryan Truex competes in the NASCAR Xfinity Series for JGR, and is a two-time consecutive champion in the ARCA Menards Series East.
+His late father Martin Sr. competed in the East Series in the 1990s.
 His uncle Barney competed part-time in the Whelen Modified Tour in the 1980s.
 His cousins, Curtis Truex Jr. and Tyler Truex, are late model racing drivers.

 Early career

 The son of former racer Martin Truex Sr., Martin Jr. began his racing career driving go-karts at the New Egypt Speedway, located in Ocean County, New Jersey, when it was still a paved track (the track was later switched to dirt).
-Truex Jr. would make his move to the Modified division at Wall Stadium in 1998, as soon as he was old enough to race a car at the age of eighteen (under New Jersey regulations).
+Truex Jr. made his move to the Modified division at Wall Stadium in 1998, as soon as he was old enough to race a car under New Jersey regulations, at age eighteen.

 In 2000, Truex moved south and rented a home from Dale Earnhardt Jr. in Mooresville, North Carolina, eventually purchasing his own home there.
 Following in his late father's footsteps, he began racing in the Busch North Series.
 He ran three full seasons (2000 to 2002) and made limited starts in 2003.
 Truex claimed thirteen poles and five wins driving his family-owned No. 56 SeaWatch Chevy.